 So to avoid hard coding, we use external file sources like json, xml or properties file to have all these values in key value pair.

-so any one who want to run the tests, they can just the values in these external files and no need to visit the actual code.
+so any one who want to run the tests, they can just update the values in these external files and no need to visit and change the actual code implementation.

 This above works well when we want to run our tests manually from the code editor itself.